About

 And then that’s…it.
 Story over.
 Humanity is no more.

-There is no one is coming to save us.
+There is no one coming to save us.
 There is no benevolent watcher, no adults in the room, no superhero that will come to save the day.
 This is not that kind of story.
 The only thing necessary for the triumph of evil is for good people to do nothing.
 If you do nothing, evil triumphs, and that’s it.

 If you want a better ending for the Human Story, you must create it.
 Can we forge a good, humanist future, one that is just, prosperous, and leaves humanity sailing into a beautiful twilight, wherever its final destination may lie?
 Yes.
 But if you don’t do it, it doesn’t happen.